 - Gas and car maintenance

-So while I’m not a fan of budgeting, it does NOT mean you shouldn’t know your expenses and where you’re spending your money.
+So while I’m not a fan of budgeting, this does NOT mean you shouldn’t know your expenses and where you’re spending your money.
 Au contraire!
 You should know approximately how much outflow you have each month, how much you’re saving and your buffer figure.
 If your personal finances were a business and you didn’t know your annual income and expenses, you wouldn’t last long.

 Setting up a budget is pretty easy to do and should be a one-time deal.
 There’s really no reason to revisit it unless something changes in your life — like having a child, buying a new house, getting a new car or a new job, etc. You can easily do it on a piece of paper or a spreadsheet.

-There are also many apps (including some we review here) that allow you to either manually enter your monthly expenses or automatically categorize them for you.
+There are also many apps (including some we review here) that either allow you to manually enter your monthly expenses or automatically categorize them for you.

-Many revisit and update this budget on a quarterly, monthly, weekly and, dare I say, daily basis.
-You might think by being anal, you’re doing the right thing with your personal finances.
+Many revisit and update this budget on a quarterly, monthly, weekly and — dare I say — daily basis.
+You might think by being anal you’re doing the right thing with your personal finances.
 But in reality it’s just busywork and spinning your wheels.